 Disability Services

-Spring Lake Park Schools provides a range of programs and services for students, birth to 22 years of age, who have been identified as disabled and in need of specialized programming.
+Delivering a range of programs and services for students, birth to 22 years of age, who have been identified as disabled and in need of specialized programming

 Contact Us